 You have the freedom to study and complete your courses 24/7 from anywhere and at any time that suits you.
 If you are out of work, quarantined, or even on a beach, all you need is your laptop or any other digital device.

-Our HESEAP Fast-Track Degree Program is the only accredited program of it’s kind that allows individuals to earn their Bachelor’s degree, while reducing both time and money.
+Our HESEAP Self-Paced Degree Program is the only accredited program of it’s kind that allows individuals to earn their Bachelor’s degree, while reducing both time and money.

 What is HESEAP?